Jilocasin/nearest-neighbour/README.md

 To search for any nearest neighbours points, you first need to set up a `KdTree` based on a list of `KdPoint` objects.
 Both classes allow arbitrary value types like `Integer`, `Double` or any other class derived from `java.lang.Number` and implementing `Comparable`.

 ### Show me some code
-Okay.
+Alright.

 Start by setting up a list of k-dimensional points:
 ```java
 List<KdPoint<Integer>> points = new ArrayList<>();